Cooper Morgan

 Summary

 Full-stack software engineer with experience across Go, TypeScript/React, C#, and Python.
-Currently an intern at SPIE building frontend architecture and refactoring backend systems for their Digital Library.
-Research focus on adversarial machine learning and network security, with a paper under review at ACNS 2026.
+Built frontend architecture and refactored backend systems on SPIE's Digital Library.
+Research focus on adversarial machine learning and network security, with a paper accepted at ACNS 2026.
+Interested in systems programming, teaching, and full-stack development.
 Completing a Master of Science in Computer Science at Western Washington University (4.0 GPA, June 2026).
 Relocating to Akureyri, Iceland in summer 2026.

 Education